danskespil/gradle-plugin-release/README.md

 # Releasing this plugin
 ## To gradles plugin portal
 This is done for you by travis.
-You must "release" first, e.g. create a tag, and the push to the release branch, e.g. something like this
+You must "release" first, e.g. create a tag, and then push to the release branch, e.g. something like this
 ```groovy
 git checkout master
 gw clean build release -Prelease.stage=final -Prelease.scope=patch